Zulivan/fs-dbengine/README.md

 - [x] Create/Set tables.

-- [x] Access nested objects' values [UP TO 6 KEYS] (looking for a better method though it's pointless since you can use tables)
+- [x] Access nested objects' values [UP TO 6 KEYS] (looking for a better method even though it's pointless since you can use tables)

 - [x] Delete keys from a table (nested objects: UP TO 6 KEYS).